NewbieTed/QuickFolds/reports/QuickFolds-20250226.md

 What did you learn: How to refactor code.

 Any Current Issues: Mocha testing

 Team Discussion if still having issues: N/A

+#### Team Member 5: Weizi

+Action Items/What you did: Implemented the basic front-end setup for make a fold

+Result (What worked/What didn’t): I have the barebones of the structure of making a fold working, but I need to fix some bugs for better performance.
+I have a big problem with setting up the back-end environment on my laptop, and I currently have no idea what to do with that.

+What did you learn: How to read the documentation and code written by other contributors and try to use them.

+Any Current Issues: Setting up the backend

+Team Discussion if still having issues: N/A

+#### Team Member 6: Hady

+Action Items/What you did:

+Result (What worked/What didn’t):

+What did you learn:

+Any Current Issues:

+Team Discussion if still having issues: N/A